 Assume $\mm$ is a conditional independence model and $J_{\mm}$ its CI-ideal.
 Our goal is to describe conditions under which there exist suitable conditional independence models $\mm_{1}$ and $\mm_{2}$ such that

-If we realize $J_{\mm}$ as a toric fiber product, then the results of Section~\ref{sec:pers-prim-decomp} construct a primary decomposition of $J_{\mm}$ from primary decompositions of $J_{\mm_{1}}$ and $J_{\mm_{2}}$, greatly reducing the computational efforts necessary.
+When $J_{\mm}$ is as a toric fiber product, the results of Section~\ref{sec:pers-prim-decomp} yield a primary decomposition of $J_{\mm}$ from primary decompositions of $J_{\mm_{1}}$ and $J_{\mm_{2}}$, greatly reducing the necessary computational efforts.
 This seems to work best in the case of codimension zero toric fiber products.
 At this moment it is not clear if there is a use for higher codimension toric fiber products in analyzing conditional independence models.

 We first develop a general theory for arbitrary conditional independence models.
 Then we apply it to global Markov ideals of graphs, showing that they are toric fiber products if the graph has a decomposition along a clique.